 What Is Mediation?

-The mediation process is an informal and confidential way for people to resolve disputes with the help of a impartial third party.
+Mediation is an informal and confidential way for people to resolve disputes with the help of an impartial third party.
 A mediator is trained to facilitate discussions, uncover hidden issues and underlying interests, and foster creative and effective solutions to advance lasting agreements.
-The mediator does not decide who is right or wrong, or issue a decision.
-Instead, he or she helps the parties work out their own solutions and agreements.
+The mediator does not decide who is right or wrong or issue a decision.
+Instead, she helps the parties work out their own solutions and agreements.

 Some important aspects of mediation: